cameramanben/LUTCalc/README.md

 Supported Browsers
 ------------------

+Safari may cause difficulties in automatically saving LUTs - it does not support file saving via Javascript.
+LUTs should open up in a new tab where they can be saved with 'Save As'.

-Safari may cause difficulties in automatically saving LUTs, and if using Internet Explorer it should be a recent version (10+).
+If using Internet Explorer it should be a recent version (10+).

 Firefox, Chrome and recent IE should all work fine.